LiveWithTrance/NoSQL/README.md

 - **Data Privacy:** Protecting user data and ensuring privacy compliance is essential.
 - **Scalability:** The design must scale with the growing number of users and content.
 - **Content Moderation:** Implementing effective moderation to prevent misuse.
+- **Monetization:** Finding a sustainable business model that does not compromise the user experience can be challenging, especially if the platform is to remain free for users.

 ## Conclusion